LewisTrundle/tactihelm-l5project/lab-study/experiment-session.md

 ## Evaluation

 You will now evaluate each of the six schemes.
+The evaluation of each scheme is split into two parts.

+Before we begin, you will be given a chance to practice.
+After you have completed the first two schemes, we will take a short break, where we will ask you to complete parts of the questionnaire before continuing.
+This will repeat after you have completed schemes 3 and 4.
+After you have completed schemes 5 and 6, the evaluation will end and you will be asked to complete the remaining questionnaire.

+### Part 1: Training with Realistic Scenarios

-You will be presented with six scenarios - simulating the approach of a vehicle from behind.
-For each scenario, one of the six schemes will be used to convey the following distance of the approaching vehicle.
-Before each scenario begins, you will be told which scheme is being used and will be given the chance to ask any questions.
-Each scenario will last roughly 30 seconds.
+For each scheme, you will first be presented with a realistic scenario - simulating the approach of a vehicle from behind.
+During this scenario, the helmet will vibrate when the vehicle is first detected, and everytime the vehicle changes distance category.
+For example, if the vehicle goes from *far* to *near*, or vice-versa, the helmet will vibrate.
+These scenarios will last roughly 40 seconds, and are designed to get you used to how the encoding scheme operates.

 During a scenario, each time you feel a vibrational cue, please immediately note down what following distance you believe is being conveyed, using the aforementioned terms, *far*, *near*, or *imminent*.
 When the scenario is finished you will be given a chance to change any of your answers before you submit them.

-Before we begin, you will be given a chance to practice.
-After you have completed the first three schemes, you will be asked to complete the first half of the questionnaire, before continuing with the rest of the experiment.
+Both before and after a scenario, you will be given the chance to ask any questions.
+Please feel free to ask the evaluator if you require a break between scenarios.

+### Part 2: Testing with Random Vibrations

+Once you have completed the realistic scenario for the scheme and are ready to move on, you will be presented with two more scenarios.
+These scenarios differ from the realistic one in that a random distance will be represented every 6 seconds - vibrating the helmet.
+These scenarios last roughly 70 seconds, and are designed to test how well you can perceive the different vibrational cues.

+The process during the scenario is exactly the same as previously - each time you feel a vibrational cue, note down what following distance you believe was conveyed.

+Once again, you will be given a chance to ask questions both before and after each scenario.
+Please feel free to ask the evaluator if you require a break between scenarios.